The Federal Child Support Guidelines: Step-by-Step

 To determine how much of the social assistance payments you can deduct:

-- Look at line 145 of your return to find the total amount of social assistance payments you received during the year.
-Line 145 includes the amount received for you and for other family members.
+- Look at line 14500 (145 for 2018 and prior years) of your return to find the total amount of social assistance payments you received during the year.
+Line 14500 (145 for 2018 and prior years) includes the amount received for you and for other family members.

 - Next, identify what portion of that amount is for other family members.
 If you are not sure how much that is, you may want to contact the social assistance office.
 You may also find social assistance rate tables on the websites of provincial or territorial departments responsible for social assistance.